 Find out more about NCVO staff who contribute to this blog site.

-Sarah Porter, Marketing and Events Officer at NCVO.
+Sarah Porter is the marketing and events Officer at NCVO.
 She manages our flagship Evolve and Trustee conferences, and shares her secrets for running successful events.
 Before joining NCVO in 2011, Sarah worked at the Commission for Architecture and the Built Environment and Macmillan Cancer Support.

 Europe and international

-Chiara Butti, International Officer, coordinates the Building Bridges project that supports civil society in North Africa.
+Chiara Butti, is NCVO’s international officer.
+She coordinates the Building Bridges project that supports civil society in North Africa.
 Updates, advice and analysis on socio-political challenges and opportunities in the region.

-Virag became the NCVO European and International Trainee in February 2013.
-She holds a BSc in European Studies which she completed in Budapest, and is enrolled on an MSc course (European Public Policy at UCL).
+Virag became the NCVO European and international trainee in February 2013.
+She is studying for her MSc course (European Public Policy at UCL).
 Following her policy/advocacy work on social policies at a Brussels-based European organisation, Virag is now working on the Social Services, European Year of Citizens 2013 and the Balance of Competences Review.

 Policy and research